mahma17/Java-testapp/README.md

 1. Clone the repository to your local machine
 2. The Dockerfile will do:

       A. Create maven container <br />
+test

-     + --> copy pom.xml to /tmp <br />
+      --> copy pom.xml to /tmp <br />
-     + --> copy folder "src" to /tmp/src <br />
+      --> copy folder "src" to /tmp/src <br />
       -->  Go to /tmp folder then run "mvn package"<br />
       --> The previos command will generate devopsarea-01.war<br />

       B. Create tomcat container<br />

-     + --> Will move the file devopsarea-01.war from maven container to /webapp in tomcat contaner<br />
+      --> Will move the file devopsarea-01.war from maven container to /webapp in tomcat contaner<br />
-     + --> Do health check to make sure that the artifact is deployed
+      --> Do health check to make sure that the artifact is deployed

 3. Run 'docker build -t devopsarea .' <br />
       -->  Will create a Docker image called devopsarea <br />